CleanMyMac Black Friday: 30% OFF: Get Now

 terminal on Mac

 ZOC is a powerful and highly customizable SSH client and terminal emulator for macOS.
-ZOC allows you to open multiple sessions in tabs, which can be helpful if you need to work with multiple servers at the same time.
-You can also create folders to organize your address book, and color code your hostnames for easy identification.
+ZOC allows you to open multiple sessions in tabs, which can be helpful if you need to work with various servers simultaneously.
+You can also create folders to organize your address book and color code your hostnames for easy identification.

-It offers free 30 days, so you can try it before you buy it.
+It is free for 30 days, so you can try it before you buy it.
 If you decide to purchase it, you can do so through their website.
-However, the fee is a bit high at $79.99 for unlicensed usage.
+However, the fee is high at $79.99 for unlicensed usage.

 MacWise